-Labio leporino & Palate Repair in Falls Church, Virginia
+Labio & Palate Repair in Falls Church, VA

 A completely formed lip is important not only for a normal facial appearance but also for sucking and to form certain sounds made during speech.
 A cleft lip is a condition that creates an opening in the upper lip between the mouth and nose.
 It looks as though there is a split in the lip.
 It can range from a slight notch in the colored portion of the lip to complete separation in one or both sides of the lip extending up and into the nose.
 A cleft on one side is called a unilateral cleft.
 If a cleft occurs on both sides, it is called a bilateral cleft.